 SHORELANDS: Shorelands are the lands being between the normal mean water mark of a lake, pond, or impoundment exceeding twenty acres and a line not less than five hundred feet nor more than one thousand feet from such mean water mark.
 [10 V.S.A., §1422].

-SHORELINE PROTECTION AREA: A strip of land along the designated waterbodies, as described in Sec.
-317.2.
+SHORELINE PROTECTION AREA: The shoreline protection area shall be a strip of land along the designated waterbodies, as described in Sec.
+316.1, extending from the mean water line inland a distance (depth) established as follows: